dmitriilezine/AzureSecurityBootCamp/labs/day1-labs/day1-vm-build.md

 0. Run the following template. https://portal.azure.com/microsoft.onmicrosoft.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FExternal-AD-Lab-WS2016%2Fmaster%2FExternal%20AD%20Lab%20WS2016%2Fazuredeploy.json
-1. Create new Resource Group, name it 'alias-ADELAB', where 'alias' is your alias
+1. Create new Resource Group, name it **'alias-ADELAB'**, where **'alias'** is your alias.
-2. For location select "West US"
+2. For location select **"West US"**.
-3. Admin password is created as "Subscription#YOURSUBSCRIPTIONID".
-You can replace it with your own strong password
+3. Admin password is created as **"Subscription#YOURSUBSCRIPTIONID"**.
+You can replace it with your own strong password.
 4. Replace Source Client IP with Public IP of your device, or put "*" to allow any source
-5. Accept defaults for DC1 and DC2
+5. Accept defaults for DC1 and DC2.
-6. Virtual Machine Size Standard_DS12_v2 to have speedy lab experienses
+6. Virtual Machine Size **Standard_DS12_v2** to have speedy lab experienses.
-7. Select to deploy first App Server - select Yes.
+7. Select to deploy first **App Server** - select **Yes**.
 No need to deploy other application servers for this lab.
-8. Click "Purchase"
+8. Click **"Purchase"**
 8. It takes about 60 minutes to deploy this solution.
-VMs are deployed with autoshutdown scheduled for 11PM EST.
+VMs are deployed with autoshutdown scheduled for 10PM CST.